bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

     let point=new PointType();

-JavaScript class can be used to extend other classes.
+JavaScript classes can inherit from other classes too.
 For example, we can make a complex point as follows:

     class Point3DType extends PointType {
         constructor() {